CJepps/Musical-Matcher/README.md

 - I want to be able to start the game easiliy and be presented with instructions on how to play the game.
 - I want feedback on how well i am doing in the game.
 - I want the option of different difficulty levels.
-- I want the ability to enable / disable sounds.
 - I want to contact the developer with any suggestions / feedback for the game.

 ## Scope
 ---
 - Home page with logo, start button that presents instructions on how to play the game (Modal).
-- A
 - A button that enables users to bring up a contact form to email me (EmailJS API)
 - Separate Game page with blank cards laid out in a Grid.
 - A timer that is displayed to the user and starts counting down upon the first card being flipped.